thealjey/keml/docs/event.md

 More than one element can initiate the same action.

-An action signals that something happened, but by itself does nothing.
+An action signals that something has happened, but does nothing by itself.

-All event types supported by the document object can be used, plus the
+All event types supported by the `document` object can be used, along with the following custom ones:
-following:

-1. `reveal` - triggered when an element becomes visible in the viewport, on initial page load or after a scroll
+1. `reveal` — triggered when an element becomes visible in the viewport, either on initial page load or after scrolling
-1. `conceal` - triggered when an element leaves the viewport after a scroll
+1. `conceal` — triggered when an element leaves the viewport after scrolling
-1. `navigate` - triggered by the history api
+1. `navigate` — triggered by the History API
-1. `result` - triggered after a successful request and render of a response (you can already rely on new attributes being present and working when this event is triggered)
+1. `result` — triggered after a successful request and rendering of a response (you can rely on new attributes being present and working when this event is triggered)

-All events bubble to the root of the DOM tree.
+All events bubble up to the root of the DOM tree.

 ## Attributes

-- any attribute that starts with `on:` and contains a space separated list of actions to initiate
+- Any attribute that starts with `on:` and contains a space-separated list of actions to initiate
-- any attribute that starts with `event:` and contains a comma separated list of name and value pairs separated by `=`
+- Any attribute that starts with `event:` and contains a comma-separated list of name-value pairs separated by `=`
-  The value part is optional and the key will only be checked for truthiness if omitted.
+  The value part is optional, and the key will be checked only for truthiness if omitted.
-  Every key and value pair has to match the event object, otherwise the event handling is skipped.
+  Each key and value pair must match the event object; otherwise, the event handling is skipped.
-  Can be used for associating hotkeys with an element, for example.
+  Can be used, for example, to associate hotkeys with an element.

 ## Basic Example

-- moving the mouse cursor into the button initiates the `doSomething` action
+- Moving the mouse cursor into the button initiates the `doSomething` action
-- clicking the button initiates two actions: `loadData` and `updateCounter`
+- Clicking the button initiates two actions: `loadData` and `updateCounter`
-- nothing happens as a result, since none of the elements subscribe to any of these actions
+- Nothing happens as a result, since none of the elements subscribe to any of these actions

 ```html
 <button